bryant-bardales/bryant-bardales/README.md

 - 👋 Hi, I’m @bryant-bardales

-I am future software engineer and lifelong technology enthusiast.
+I am full stack developer and lifelong technology enthusiast.

 Current junior at Brooklyn College in pursuit of a Bachelor's degree in Computer Science and recent graduate of LaGuardia Community College with an Associate's of Science in Computer Science.